syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Hiding-Grand-Totals.md

 documentation: ug
 ---

-# Hiding Grand totals
+# Hiding Grand Totals

-You can hide the grand totals of pivot grid control by setting the `ShowGrandTotals` property to false.
-By default, the pivot grid displays the grand total values for both rows and columns.
+You can hide the grand total values of pivot grid control by setting the `ShowGrandTotals` property to false.
+By default, the pivot grid displays the grand total values of both rows and columns.

-Refer to the following code sample to hide both row and column grand total in the pivot grid.
+Refer to the below code sample to hide the grand total values in the pivot grid control.

 {% tabs %}